PhiLhoSoft/Web-Playground/doc/Adobe Backets review.md

 - Show whitespace / end of lines / indentation guides / right margin;
 - Selection to upper / lower case; and some more.

-Some of these features has been addressed by adding extensions, but I feel these should be native.<br>
+Some of these features has been addressed by adding extensions, but I feel these should be native.
 I will list here a number of these extensions I found useful.

 I give the links to the GitHub projects, but the best way to install these extensions is to go to the Extension Manager in Brackets, to type (paste) the name of the extension and to install it from there.
 The manager also checks for updated and allows to install them easily.